 To ensure your safety, you should regularly check your tires and wheel alignment to detect any issues before they become safety hazards.

 - Tire tread wear will vary on road conditions, driving patterns (e.g. quick vs. smooth stops and starts) and number of miles covered.
 Check your tire tread at least once a quarter.
 This will also give you the opportunity to spot any small holes or leaks that can be patched.

 - Tire inflation should be checked once a month.
 Invest in a tire gauge, and find a gas station with an air compressor.
 The entire process takes less than 5 minutes.

 - Wheel alignment should be checked once a year and after any event that may throw your alignment—hitting a speed bump too hard, driving on poorly maintained roads, an accident, etc.

 Safety starts from the bottom up.
-Call Quanz Advanced Auto Care for help with any issue where your car’s rubber meets the road!
+Call Quanz Advanced Auto Body for help with any issue where your car’s rubber meets the road!